davecade/coding-game/README.md

 This endpoint is used for submitting users' code for execution.
 It communicates with an underlying service to execute the code, validate it, and then return the results.
 This provides users with feedback on the correctness of their submitted code.

+### PATCH /reset/:id

+This endpoint allows the frontend to reset a specific coding problem.
+When a user wishes to reset their code to the initial state or clear the code editor, they can trigger this endpoint.
+The endpoint clears all data currently being shown and updates the database to reflect the reset operation.

 ## Technical Challenges

 1. **Code Compilation:** Finding an efficient and safe way to compile the user's code input along with test cases posed a challenge.

 ## Planned Improvements

 1. **Language Expansion**: I am planning to support more programming languages.
 This expansion will cater to a diverse range of coding needs, broadening our user base.

 2. **Improved Code Output**: I am working on refining the code output feature to provide more comprehensive troubleshooting support.
 This will aid users in effectively debugging their code, promoting a smoother coding experience.